Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Concluding Remarks

 \section{Concluding Remarks}

 Our results not only provide a comprehensive and in-depth overview of the fine-grained complexity of computing a fundamental class of spanning trees, but also develop new techniques which we believe are applicable to other problems, including those related to graph factoring.
 One task left for future work is closing the small remaining gap between the upper bound for treewidth (Theorem~\ref{thm:tw-ub}) and the lower bound for pathwidth (Theorem~\ref{thm:tw_lb}); presently, it seems difficult to obtain further progress in either of these two directions.
+We remark that a similar gap also exists for the classical \textsc{Hamiltonian Cycle} problem~\cite{CyganKN18}, which has a tight $\bigoh^*((2+\sqrt{2})^{\pw(G)})$ lower and upper bound, but no matching tight bound for treewidth is known.

+Alternatively, one may ask whether using more restrictive structural parameterizations---such as the \emph{treedepth} of the input graph---can be used to design fixed-parameter algorithms for instances with large $r$, similarly as was achieved in Theorem~\ref{thm:ctw-ub}.
+Finally, a long-standing open question in the field~\cite{CyganNPPRW22,NederlofPSW23} is whether Cut\&Count based algorithms can be derandomized while achieving the same asymptotic running time.
+To the best of our knowledge, all known deterministic techniques for connectivity problems parameterized by pathwidth (and treewidth) yield single exponential running time but with a blow up in the base of the exponent \cite{BodlaenderCKN15, Wlodarczyk19, FominLS14}.